fafuzuoluo/AlphaPurify/README.md

 ## Why AlphaPurify?

-Compared with traditional factor research tools, **You merely just need a Dataframe**.
+**For whole pipeline backtesting of your factors, you merely just need a Dataframe**.

 **• Optimized for single-machine research**